An Introduction to Psoriasis Treatment

 - Type of psoriasis

-Over time, affected skin can become resistant to psoriasis treatment, especially when topical corticosteroids are used.
-Also, a psoriasis treatment that works very well in one person may have little effect in another.
-Thus, doctors often use a trial-and-error approach to find a psoriasis treatment that works, and they may switch treatments periodically (for example, every 12 to 24 months) if a psoriasis treatment does not work or if adverse reactions occur.
+Over time, affected skin can become resistant to specific treatments, especially when topical corticosteroids are used.
+Also, a treatment that works well in one person may have little effect in another.
+Thus, healthcare providers often use a trial-and-error approach to find a treatment that works, and they may switch treatments periodically (for example, every 12 to 24 months) if a psoriasis treatment does not work or if adverse reactions occur.

 Psoriasis treatment applied directly to the skin may improve its condition.
-Doctors find that some patients respond well to ointment or cream forms of:
+Healthcare providers find that some people respond well to ointment or cream forms of:

 - Corticosteroids